vijaykumar888/Make_My_Tour/README.md

-# EzTours Application
+# Make My Tour Web Application
+A website where users can signup or login and book tours.<br/>
+Developed as a RESTful API and server side rendered website with CRUD operations.<br/>
-#### This application is a project developed along with the course named "Node.js, Express, MongoDB & More: The Complete Bootcamp 2022"(UDEMY) by Jhonas Schemdtmann 😁😁
+This application is a project developed using Node.js, Express, MongoDB.
-#### Built using Node.Js, Express,MongoDB, Mongoose and Pug templates and using sendgrid for emails